julienbltt/sentence-classification-tool/README.md

 - "Enable collision alerts and monitoring, please."

 ### `other`
-Example prompts:
+General requests outside the main categories:
 - "Play some background music."
-- "What’s the weather forecast for today?"
+- "What's the weather forecast for today?"
 - "Remind me about my 5 PM meeting."
-- "Call my mother’s phone."
+- "Call my mother's phone."
-- "Open the phone’s camera app."
+- "Open the phone's camera app."
 - "Show directions to the nearest grocery store."

 ---